AbenezerMamo/PhantomJS-YouTube_Archive/README.md

 Dependencies
 ========================

 PhantomJS : Any verision can be used.
-Add the PhantomJS Path in your system libraries if you're on  Windows.
+Add the PhantomJS Path in your system enviroment if you're on Windows.
+Script will work on any platform PhantomJS is installed on.

 Running the script:
 ========================